 You are looking for a degree program in which you can combine your interests in medicine and social sciences.
 You display great empathy in your interaction with people of all ages and act based on the client's wishes.
 Your practical skills, your technical understanding and your spatial imagination will help you to implement the suitable tools or make the appropriate adjustments to the environment.
 You have the ability for careful consideration and think analytically when observing movement processes and take the limits of movement into consideration.
 You enjoy working independently with people in their social environment and in an interdisciplinary intersection.

-The practically oriented degree program is situated at the intersection of health and social services.
-In the degree program you will learn to combine the social context, in which everyday activities are set, with the health component.
-The day begins when people get up in the morning, take a bath, cook and eat their food, climb stairs, leave the house, drive a car and then perform work or recreational activities.
-During your training you will learn about a variety of possible tools to help for example close a button, put on shoes or optimally reach the steering wheel of a car.
+The practice-oriented degree program is situated at the intersection of health and social services.
+During your studies, you will learn to combine the social framework in which everyday activities are carried out at home, at work and during leisure time with the health component.
+To cope with everyday life, you will try out a variety of possible aids in the course of your education.
 You will learn hands-on about the effects of adjusting a living area or workplace to meet the physical needs of the person using it.
-Particularly important is the social aspect, when people’s actions are limited by life situations such as unemployment, homelessness or living as a refugee.
-FH Campus Wien carries out joint projects at exactly this intersection of occupational therapy and social work.
-The role of occupational therapy is to help victims with employment opportunities to structure their days better, to promote self-esteem and thus improve their quality of life.
+Particularly important is the social aspect, when people’s actions and quality of life are limited by life situations such as unemployment, homelessness or living as a refugee.

 You will become acquainted with the complexity of human behavior as a result of the interaction between people, environmental and activity.